alibaba/arthas/site/docs/en/doc/tt.md

 - `-m 1`

   limit the number of matched Classes to avoid JVM suspending when too many matched Classes.
-The default value is Integer.MAX_VALUE.
+The default value is 50.

 - Property